 - Lead encephalopathy

 Effects of Hypertension

-Progressive arteriosclerosis involves both the efferent and afferent renal arterioles and capillaries of glomerular tuft.
-This leads to compromise in renal function, shrinkage of kidney, proteinuria.
+Progressive arteriosclerosis involves both the efferent and afferent renal arterioles and capillaries of the glomerular tuft.
+This leads to a compromise in renal function, shrinkage of kidney and proteinuria.

-In eye, the following changes may occur in the fundud
+In the eye, the following changes may occur in the fundus

 - Grade I: Arteriolar narrowing leading to copper wire and silver wire appearance.